Python-PyQt/PyQt6-Docs/descriptions/QtCore/QFileInfo-absoluteFilePath-f.rst

     :status: todo
     :pysig: 341be97d9aff90c9978347f66f945b77
     :realsig: () const
-    :digest: 7b4cf76d2efb95f44e32c5aed75a2723
+    :digest: 21247839e5058b5228e33731f2b3794c

-Returns an absolute path including the file name.
+Returns the absolute full path to the file system entry this :sip:ref:`~PyQt6.QtCore.QFileInfo` refers to, including the entry's name.

+On Unix, absolute paths begin with the directory separator ``'/'``.
+On Windows, absolute paths begin with a drive specification (for example, ``D:/``).

-The absolute path name consists of the full path and the file name.
-On Unix this will always begin with the root, '/', directory.
-On Windows this will always begin 'D:/' where D is a drive letter, except for network shares that are not mapped to a drive letter, in which case the path will begin '//sharename/'. :sip:ref:`~PyQt6.QtCore.QFileInfo` will uppercase drive letters.
+On Windows, the paths of network shares that are not mapped to a drive letter begin with ``//sharename/``.

+:sip:ref:`~PyQt6.QtCore.QFileInfo` will uppercase drive letters.
 Note that :sip:ref:`~PyQt6.QtCore.QDir` does not do this.
 The code snippet below shows this.

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qfileinfo.py